 The average investment for a Brunsdon Financial Services client is around £250,000, but the company’s job now is not just about taking someone’s money and reviewing their circumstances every year.
 Now, the conversations are much more in-depth.
 It’s about planning for the future.

 Brunsdon has its own investment funds, the IFSL Brunsdon Investment Funds*, which comprise two funds, the IFSL Brunsdon Cautious Growth Fund and the IFSL Brunsdon Adventurous Growth Funds.
-The most recent fund factsheets can be found here.

 Clients get the chance to meet the fund manager once a year.
 And Brunsdon’s employee benefits authorised representative, Brunsdon Employee Benefits Ltd. is growing significantly as Marcus and his team implement auto-enrolment and persuade employers of the two-way benefits of offering workers healthcare and other perks, noticeably a quicker return to work following bouts of illness or injury and better staff retention.
 These are big businesses, including the likes of blue chip companies and a care industry organisation employing 30,000 people for whom Brunsdon runs the pension scheme.
 Ninety per cent of these clients have come through recommendation.
 It’s all, says Marcus, because of the service Brunsdon provides and its insistence on “smart broking” – aligning schemes to make life easier for the employer.